 Yoga & Pilates are not the same as stretching!

-tranquility.
-2. A system of exercises practiced as part of this discipline to promote control of the body
+2. A system of exercises practiced as part of this discipline to promote control of the body and mind.

 1. Pilates (/pɪˈlɑːteɪz/; German: [piˈlaːtəs]) is a physical fitness system developed in the early 20th century by Joseph Pilates, and popular in many countries, including Germany, the United States and the United Kingdom.